Anatoli Boukreev

-Anatoli Nikolaevich Boukreev (Анато́лий Никола́евич Букре́ев; January 16, 1958 – December 25, 1997) was a Kazakh mountaineer who made ascents of 10 of the 14 eight-thousander peaks—those above 8000 m—without supplemental oxygen.
+Anatoli Nikolaevich Boukreev (Анато́лий Никола́евич Букре́ев; January 16, 1958 – December 25, 1997) was a Russian-born Kazakh mountaineer who made ascents of 10 of the 14 eight-thousander peaks—those above 8000 m—without supplemental oxygen.
 From 1989 through 1997, he made 18 successful ascents of peaks above 8,000 m.

 Boukreev had a reputation as an elite mountaineer in international climbing circles for summiting K2 in 1993 and Mount Everest via the North Ridge route in 1995, and for his solo speed ascents of some of the world's highest mountains.
-He became even more widely known for saving the lives of climbers during the 1996 Mount Everest disaster.
+He became even more widely known for saving the lives of three climbers during the 1996 Mount Everest disaster, although his actions during that event were tinged with controversy.
+He was the co-author of The Climb: Tragic Ambitions on Everest about the 1996 disaster.

 In 1997, Boukreev was killed in an avalanche during a winter ascent of Annapurna in Nepal.
-Boukreev's companion, Linda Wylie, edited his memoirs and published them in 2002 under the title, Above the Clouds: The Diaries of a High-Altitude Mountaineer.
+Boukreev's companion, Linda Wylie, edited his memoirs and published them in 2002 under the title Above the Clouds: The Diaries of a High-Altitude Mountaineer.

 Biography

-Boukreev was born in Korkino, within the Soviet Union's Russian SFSR.
+Boukreev was born in Korkino, a poor, coal-mining town within the Soviet Union's Russian SFSR.
 He came from the narod, the common people, and his parents were both poor.
+He began climbing in the Ural Mountains when he was twelve years old.
+When he was sixteen, he was selected by the Soviet government for high-altitude training in the Tian Shan.
 After completing high school in 1975, he attended Chelyabinsk University for Pedagogy, where he majored in physics and earned his Bachelor of Science degree in 1979.
 At the same time, he also completed a coaching program for cross-country skiing.

 After graduation, the 21-year-old dreamed of mountain climbing.
 Boukreev moved to Alma-Ata, the capital of the neighbouring Kazakh SSR (present-day Kazakhstan) located in the Tian Shan mountain range.
-From 1985 he was part of a Kazakhstani mountaineering team, and he became a citizen of Kazakhstan in 1991 after the breakup of the Soviet Union.
+He became a member of the National Climbing Team of the Soviet Union and scaled many summits during the 1980s.
+As a member of the National Climbing Team, he received a salary, prestige, and support for his climbing.
+In 1989, he climbed Kanchenjunga, his first summit of an 8000 m peak.
+In 1991, he made his first summit of Everest.

+The breakup of the Soviet Union in 1991 left Boukreev without a livelihood and even finding enough to eat became a challenge.
+He became a citizen of Kazakhstan in 1991 and embarked on a nomadic career as a mountaineering guide in Asia and the United States, sometimes relying on common labor to earn a living.
+Despite his straitened economic condition, he accumulated an impressive number of mountaineering feats, including speed records for climbing several mountains.

-Boukreev worked as a commercial mountain guide in the 1990s, and was working with Scott Fischer's adventure company Mountain Madness during the 1996 Mount Everest disaster.
-He managed to survive and was also instrumental in saving the lives of others, including New York socialite Sandy Hill Pittman.
+Boukreev worked as the head guide for Scott Fischer's newly-formed company Mountain Madness during the 1996 Mount Everest disaster.
+He survived and, during a blizzard, was instrumental in saving the lives of Charlotte Fox, Tim Madsen, and New York socialite Sandy Hill Pittman.